Road to Recovery

 Avoid the roadblocks

-• Numbing and addictive behaviors such as: alcohol, drugs, sugar, spending, internet, porn, gaming, gambling
+Numbing and addictive behaviors such as: alcohol, drugs, sugar, spending, internet, porn, gaming, gambling

-• Isolation: no accountability when isolate
+Isolation: there is no accountability when you isolate

-• Dating when you’re not ready
+Dating when you’re not ready

 Hurt people, hurt people.
 Dating out of loneliness keeps you back where you started, but with new dating norms.
 You are not healed and will bring all your baggage with you. it won’t last long because it couldn’t hold up to the weight of the unhealed burden.
-And you will be using a person to fill a void, a need to closeness, in an attempt to ease your pain.
+And you will be using a person to fill a void, a need for closeness, in an attempt to ease your pain.
 It may become short term relief for long term pain resulting in more pain and loneliness.
 The chance of these relationships lasting is less than 10%.
-If you date before you are ready, before you have ‘done the work,” you WILL repeat your past relationship patterns and you’ll go through pain and heartbreak all over again.
+If you date before you are ready, before you have done “the work,” you WILL repeat your past relationship patterns and you’ll go through pain and heartbreak all over again.
 Think open heart surgery, if you push too hard to recovery, it sets you back.

 Signs of progress

-• Feel less overwhelmed and are accomplishing tasks
+Feel less overwhelmed and are accomplishing tasks

-• Separating the process from the why.
+Separating the process from the why.
 The why is “the work” after the process, the why didn’t I see the red flags; why did I wait so long to end it; why did I want to be chosen; why wasn’t I good enough for him.

-• Focusing on YOURSELF, using "I” sentences, instead of focusing/obsessing on your former spouse.
+Focusing on YOURSELF, using "I” sentences, instead of focusing/obsessing on your former spouse.

-• Keeping your children in mind in deciding how to respond to and interact with your former spouse
+Keeping your children in mind in deciding how to respond to and interact with your former spouse

-• Seeing the positive in life and spotting glimmers
+Seeing the positive in life and spotting glimmers

-• Building community
+Building community

-• Setting boundaries and enforcing them!
+Setting boundaries and enforcing them!
 They are the key to a happy healthy life!

 If you are decoupling for someone with a personality disorder or who is high conflict, know that their behavior is not based on logic, so don’t try to understand it.
 It will however become predictable and nothing will change.
 You were a value-add energy source to them.
 Do not supply them through your time or reaction or you will not move forward with your healing and your life.
 Make your interactions purely transactional – only what is absolutely necessary.
 Don’t chat, engage or justify.
 You are NOT going to be friends with someone with a personality disorder or part of a high conflict divorce.
 Let the relationship die and bury it.